scottdaniel/MTG-Arena-Tool/TROUBLESHOOTING.md

-This is meant as a guide to help you locate and resolve the most common issues running MTG Arena Tool. **Please** only follow these steps if you encounter one of the issues mentioned.
+This is meant as a guide to help you locate and resolve the most common issues running MTG Arena Tool (Mtgatool). **Please** only follow these steps if you encounter one of the issues mentioned.

 Common paths:
 - Output log: `%APPDATA%\..\LocalLow\Wizards Of The Coast\MTGA\`